tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 - Move data from one location to another
 - Make decisions and jump to a new set of instructions based on those decisions

-- Describe relevance to algorithms, loops, etc
+- Describe relevance to algorithms, loops, etc.

 Different types of memory